waywardgeek/cardstream/README.md

 ### Encryption

+Assign A = 0, B = 1, ... , Z = 25.
+Simply add the values of the letter of
-Simply add the letter of plaintext to the corresponding letter from the one-time-pad, wrapping around such that Z + A = A, and Y + C = B.  Be sure to use the letter from the one-time-pad only once, ever, or security for the encrypted messages is lost.
+plaintext to the corresponding letter from the one-time-pad, wrapping around such that Z + A = A, and Y + C = B.  Be sure to use the letter from the one-time-pad only once, ever, or security for the encrypted messages is lost.

 ```
 One-time-pad: IVEH